-Robotics (Grade 8 only) - The objective of this course is to introduce the student to basic programming as well as problem solving strategies using robotics and automation.
+Robotics (Grade 8 only) - This course will introduce the student to problem solving strategies using robotics and automation, such as Spike Lego Prime.
 Students will have the chance to explore a wide variety of topics to gain an understanding of how robotics can impact their daily lives.
-Students will work hands-on in teams to design, build, program and document their mechanical systems and apply those skills to real world applications.
-Each student will learn how to send and receive commands to and from a robot using various sensors and components to test and evaluate their solutions.
+Students will work hands-on and in teams to design, build and document their robots and apply those skills to real world applications.